OpenSees/OpenSeesDocumentation/source/user/manual/material/matTestCommands.rst

 Material Testing Commands
 *************************

-The OpenSees material testing commands require that the test material/section first be specified with testUniaxialMaterial, testNDMaterial, or testSection.
+The material testing environment is separate from the OpenSees domain, and allows for simple tests to be performed on OpenSees materials, including uniaxial materials, n-dimensional materials, and section force-deformation relationships.

-.
+In order to use the material testing commands, the test material/section must first be specified with testUniaxialMaterial, testNDMaterial, or testSection.

 .. function:: testUniaxialMaterial $matTag